hci-lab-um/heuristics-for-test-tool-design/H06-What-learning-preferences-do-those-people-have.md

 - have you considered how to taine the trainers, coaches and mentors?

 ## Activities, tools and techniques to help answer the questions
-To understand Who learns How you need to understand their different learning preferences.
+To understand *Who learns how* you need to understand their different learning preferences.

 Some people prefer solo and group/pair learning.
 People will need theory, practice, exploring, and guided learning.
 People may have preferences or needs for different media.